UltimaRatioRegum80s/KarateConnect/replit.md

 ## Overview

-This is a full-stack chat application built for the Namibia Karate Federation (NKF) Executive Committee.
-It's a real-time messaging platform that allows EXCO members to communicate in topic-based chat rooms.
+This is a comprehensive governance portal built for the Namibia Karate Federation (NKF) Executive Committee.
+It's a full-featured platform that allows EXCO members to communicate in topic-based chat rooms, participate in WhatsApp-style polling, manage financial oversight with interactive visualizations, and handle secure bank statement analysis.
 The application uses a modern tech stack with React on the frontend, Express.js on the backend, PostgreSQL for data storage, and WebSocket connections for real-time messaging.

 ## User Preferences